Wednesday, September 17, 2025

 Easy Ways to Figure Out Your Pasture’s Forage Quality

 Yes, you can download the book mentioned in the previous article, or you can just ask your cows.
-In these two articles you’ll see how their manure can tell you about what they ate.
+In this article, you’ll see how their manure can tell you about what they ate.

 Manure Scoring – What Comes Out Tells You What Went In and What to Change